 My father started and ended every day with a cup of coffee.
-My brothers, sister and I picked up his habit, but none of us imagined it was for health.
-We drank coffee to wake up, not as a magic beverage.
+My brothers, sister and I picked up his habit, but none of us imagined it as healthy.
+We drank coffee to wake up, not as a salubrious beverage.

 I doubt Dad sipped for health either.
-I mean, every cup was bordered with a cigarette on each end.
+Every cup anchored with a cigarette on each end.

-Completely unknown to us then, what we called “a cup of mud” was actually be good for us.
+Completely unknown to us then, “a cup of mud” was actually good for us.

 My fiancee trips over Dad’s wisdom

 Maureen was long on sweetness and short on caution.
-She triggered my father’s well-earned stubborn streak.
+She triggered my father’s stubborn streak.